 How does volunteering benefit others?

-Volunteering to help and support lonely and socially isolated people has a very real and valuable positive affect on people, communities and society in general.
+Volunteering for a local organisation has a very real and valuable positive affect on people, communities and society in general.

 How does volunteering benefit me?